Ehresmann connection: Definition via horizontal subspaces

-In more sophisticated terms, such an assignment of horizontal spaces satisfying these properties corresponds precisely to a smooth section of the jet bundle J^{1}E → E.
+In more sophisticated terms, such an assignment of horizontal spaces satisfying these properties corresponds precisely to a smooth section of the jet bundle $J^1E\rightarrow E$.

 Definition via a connection form

 Equivalently, let Φ be the projection onto the vertical bundle V along H (so that H = ker Φ).
 This is determined by the above direct sum decomposition of TE into horizontal and vertical parts and is sometimes called the connection form of the Ehresmann connection.
 Thus Φ is a vector bundle homomorphism from TE to itself with the following properties (of projections in general):